monika76five/Data-Confidentiality/README.md

     2. Which scenario is more favorable to an intruder, Scenario \#1 vs Scenario \#2?

-**Make sure to use an R script / R Markdown file to document your work and bring to class.**

-**Make sure to note any questions / comments you have as you are answering these questions.**
+**Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
+Also, write down any questions / comments you have and bring them to class for discussion.**